speciationgenomics/speciationgenomics.github.io/_pages/RawReadsExploration.md

 done
 ```

-Now, we need to download the html or all files to the local computer for visualization.
+Now, we need to download the html files to the local computer for visualization.
 To download files, mac and linux users can use the command `scp`, Windows users can use `FileZilla` [(see instructions here)](https://speciationgenomics.github.io/logging_on/).
 You can then open the html file with any internet browser.

+Here some [slides](https://github.com/speciationgenomics/presentations/blob/master/fastqc_interpretation.pdf) on interpreting fastqc html output.

 ### Challenging exercises for the bash wizards and those with extra time left